Trump's Supreme Court pick avoids questions on abortion, gay marriage

 Barrett called the late conservative Justice Antonin Scalia, for whom she served as a clerk two decades ago, as her mentor, but said she would not always rule the same way as him.

-“You would not be getting Justice Scalia, you would be getting Justice Barrett.
-That is so because originalists don’t always agree,” she said.
+“You would not be getting Justice Scalia, you would be getting Justice Barrett,” she said.

 Questioned by Feinstein, Barrett would not comment on whether she agreed with Scalia that the 2015 Supreme Court ruling legalizing gay marriage nationwide was wrongly decided.